MicrosoftDocs/sql-docs/docs/relational-databases/performance/scalar-udf-inlining.md

     - UDF: Nested/recursive function calls<sup>2</sup>.
     - Others: Relational operations such as EXISTS, ISNULL.
 1. The UDF does not invoke any intrinsic function that is either time-dependent (such as GETDATE()) or has side effects<sup>3</sup>  (such as NEWSEQUENTIALID()).
-1. The UDF uses the "EXECUTE AS CALLER" clause (this is the default behavior if the EXECUTE AS clause is not specified).
+1. The UDF uses the "EXECUTE AS CALLER" clause (the default behavior if the EXECUTE AS clause is not specified).
-1. The UDF does not reference table variables or table valued parameters.
+1. The UDF does not reference table variables or table-valued parameters.
 1. The query invoking a scalar UDF does not reference a scalar UDF call in its GROUP BY clause.
 1. The UDF is not natively compiled (interop is supported).
 1. The UDF is not used in a computed column or a check constraint definition.
-1. The UDF does not reference User Defined types.
+1. The UDF does not reference user-defined types.
 1. There are no signatures added to the UDF.
 1. Partition functions are not inlineable.

-<sup>1</sup> SELECT with variable accumulation/aggregation (eg. SELECT @val += col1 FROM table1) is not inlineable.
+<sup>1</sup> SELECT with variable accumulation/aggregation (for example, SELECT @val += col1 FROM table1) is not inlineable.
 <sup>2</sup> Recursive UDFs will be inlined to a certain depth only.
 <sup>3</sup> Intrinsic functions whose results depend upon the current system time are time-dependent.
 An intrinsic function that may update some internal global state is an example of a function with side effects.
 Such functions return different results each time they are called, based on the internal state.